 There will be plenty of opportunities for children to discuss their feelings, play, rebuild friendships and talk to adults when they may feel overwhelmed.

 Q – Will the school office be open?

-A – Yes, but parents and children will only be allowed into the foyer if it is absolutely necessary.
+A – Parents and children will only be allowed into the foyer if it is absolutely necessary, wearing a face covering.
 Where possible, we would ask that parents ring/email the school as opposed to presenting in person.

 Q – What will happen if a child in the class shows symptoms?

 A – We will follow the Government guidelines set out below.

 If anyone becomes unwell with a new, continuous cough or a high temperature in an education or childcare setting, they must be sent home and advised to follow the COVID-19: guidance for households with possible coronavirus infection guidance.

 If a child is awaiting collection, they should be moved, if possible, to a room where they can be isolated behind a closed door, depending on the age of the child and with appropriate adult supervision, if required.
 Ideally, a window should be opened for ventilation.
 If it is not possible to isolate them, move them to an area which is at least 2 metres away from other people.